THE 5G OPPORTUNITY

 This is the future with 5G-powered wireless.

-During CES 2019, experts, technology innovators, and company leaders will unveil the latest breakthroughs, signaling the future of the wireless industry.
-Here are major themes attendees should plug into:
+During CES 2019, experts, technology innovators, and company leaders unveiled the latest breakthroughs, signaling the future of the wireless industry.
+Here are major themes attendees plugged into:

 An ultra-reliable, incredibly fast 5G home connection will enable a host of smart devices and the streaming of high-bandwidth content.
 Consumption of rich media like 8k video, cloud gaming, and VR will skyrocket because of fixed wireless access in the home, which is expected to be among the earliest commercial use cases in the U.S. In fact, by 2022, streaming video is expected to generate a revenue of $83 billion.
 Verizon is already rolling out 5G home packages for early adopters, and T-Mobile expects to have 1.9 million 5G home subscriptions by 2021.
 In the future, carriers may explore the potential to bundle fixed wireless and smartphone plans to streamline packages for consumers.

 CES Speaker of Note: Hans Vestberg, Verizon CEO.
 Keynote Address.